mtripg6666tdr/git-delete-squashed/README.md

 ## Details

 To determine if a branch is squash-merged, git-delete-squashed creates a temporary dangling squashed commit with [`git commit-tree`](https://git-scm.com/docs/git-commit-tree).
-Then it uses [`git cherry`](https://git-scm.com/docs/git-cherry) to check if the squashed commit has already been applied to `master`.
+Then it uses [`git cherry`](https://git-scm.com/docs/git-cherry) to check if the squashed commit has already been applied to the default branch.
 If so, it deletes the branch.